superg3m/stoic-go/README.md

 - I'm going to use go-generate to do some metaprogramming with the tools
 - dsn := ORM.GetDSN(DB_ENGINE, HOST, PORT, USER, PASSWORD, DBNAME)
 - ORM.ConnectLocal("../SQLite.db)
-- I need to figure out how setData should work with returning something like a User for example
-- CanUpdate(), CanCreate() should be CRUD return
-- Remove the valid params middleware doesn't really make sense opt for what zsf-php tryGetParams